Android App Permissions Explained for HappyMod [2026]

 What is the “Storage” or “Files and Media” permission?

 This permission allows an app to read, write, and delete files on your phone.
 This is one of the most common permissions.
-A photo editing app needs it to save your edited images, but a simple calculator app probably doesn’t.
+A photo editing app needs it to save your edited images, but a simple calculator app does not.
 You should always question why an app needs to see all your personal files.

 Is it safe to give an app “Location” permission?